THealey235/HigherOrLowerBot/README.md

 Automated bot to automate higher or lower game on:
   > https://www.higherorlowergame.com/google#goog_rewarded

+  If it is in learn mode, unplug internet and play untill the background is solid colours.
+This makes tesseract much more accurate.

 Will have:
   > Learn or play mode
   > Python interface for replit